-A virtual holiday party is an online celebration of a particular holiday or events of cultural and historic significance.
+A virtual holiday party is an online celebration of a particular holiday or event of cultural and historic significance.
 The bigger the organization, the more people you’ll add to the guest list.
 Virtual parties differ from offline parties in that you’re doing this on a distributed platform for a network of remote employees rather than at a physical location.
 In other words, you don’t have to rent out a venue to accommodate large numbers.

 What really sets the mood is following a theme and having everyone dress up to add to the festivities!
 You can also play a short reel or a YouTube video that explains more about the occasion.
-You’ll do everything you would at an actual party, from taking part in games and team-building activities to laughing at a co-worker’s wisecracks and loading your plate up with finger food.
+You’ll do everything you would at an actual party, from taking part in virtual holiday games and team-building activities to laughing at a co-worker’s wisecracks and loading your plate up with finger food.

 The only difference is that everyone isn’t in the same room when it’s happening.
-Instead, you’re facetiming on camera through Zoom, MS Teams, or any other messaging platform!
+Instead, you’re Facetiming on camera through Zoom, MS Teams, or any other messaging platform!

-3. Virtual Holiday Party Ideas For Work
+2. Virtual Holiday Party Ideas 2023

-3.1.1 Pumpkin Carving Competition
+2.2.1.
+Pumpkin Carving Competition